skip to Main Content

 Industry: Education

-The customer also needed to simplify processes and reduce workload for its small IT team.
-Finally, the customer wanted to quickly implement a more robust and reliable solution that would eliminate false positives and keep students and users safe online, even as they learn from home under the COVID-19 quarantine.
+Morgan School District has several long-term initiatives to improve and streamline cybersecurity and content filtering.
+The district sought to migrate its IT infrastructure to the cloud and enhance its overall cybersecurity posture districtwide.
+It also needed to simplify processes and reduce workload for its small IT team.
+Finally, Morgan School District wanted to quickly implement a more robust and reliable solution that would eliminate false positives and keep students and users safe online, even as they learn from home during the COVID-19 quarantine.

 A Cloud-Based Approach to Content Filtering

 Savage continues, “I want to see things work and stay working.
 The more IT teams can make tasks invisible to the end user, especially in a K-12 environment, the better the solution implementation will be received by users and by everyone.
 The beauty of Infoblox is that it simplifies my team’s entire setup.
-I can manage everything from a single pane of glass and better protect our students, faculty and staff – and my own family – now working at home.”
+I can manage everything from a single pane of glass and better protect our students, faculty, and staff – and my own family – now working from home.”

 Schools around the globe are finding different ways to overcome barriers to online learning and teach students remotely.
-In Utah, school districts have a great amount of decision-making authority over how their schools operate, though they are overseen by the Utah State Board of Education (USBE).Therefore, the customer is able to take a unique approach to distance learning, district wide.
+Though they are overseen by the Utah State Board of Education (USBE), school districts in Utah have a great amount of decision-making authority over how their schools operate.
+Therefore, the district is able to take a unique approach to distance learning, districtwide.

-The customer’s IT team is also communicating with other school districts and urging them to implement cloud-based filtering tools.
+Morgan County School District’s IT team is also communicating with other school districts and urging them to implement cloud-based filtering tools.
 Savage is leading the charge to take cybersecurity in Utah’s education sector beyond threat removal to the next level of threat protection.

 Let’s talk core networking and security